awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_assertions.md

 ## `Subject` and `NameID`<a name="saml_subject-name-id"></a>

 The following excerpt shows an example\.
 Substitute your own values for the marked ones\.
 There must be exactly one `SubjectConfirmation` element with a `SubjectConfirmationData` element that includes both the `NotOnOrAfter` attribute and a `Recipient` attribute\.
 These attributes include a value that must match the AWS endpoint `https://region-code.signin.aws.amazon.com/saml`\.
 For a list of possible *region\-code* values, see the **Region** column in [AWS Sign\-In endpoints](https://docs.aws.amazon.com/general/latest/gr/signin-service.html)\.
 For the AWS value, you can also use `https://signin.aws.amazon.com/static/saml`, as shown in the following example\.

-For information about the name identifier formats supported for single sign\-on interactions, see [Oracle Sun OpenSSO Enterprise Administration Reference](https://docs.oracle.com/cd/E19316-01/820-3886/ggwbz/index.html)\.
+`NameID` elements can have the value persistent, transient, or consist of the full Format URI as provided by the IdP solution\.
+A value of persistent indicates that the value in `NameID` is the same for a user between sessions\.
+If the value is transient, the user has a different `NameID` value for each session\.
+Single sign\-on interactions support the following types of identifiers:
++ `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent`
++ `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`
++ `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
++ `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`
++ `urn:oasis:names:tc:SAML:1.1:nameid-format:X509SubjectName`
++ `urn:oasis:names:tc:SAML:1.1:nameid-format:WindowsDomainQualifiedName`
++ `urn:oasis:names:tc:SAML:2.0:nameid-format:kerberos`
++ `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`

 ```
 <Subject>